State of Illinois

 - The children who are eligible for the program;

 - The number of days per week that IDHS will pay for child care;

 - The daily rate at which your provider will be paid.

 Each time you receive an approval letter, you should read it carefully and keep it in a safe place because it contains important personal information and your monthly co-payment amount.
 In addition, the beginning and ending dates of your eligibility period are listed on the form.

 It is important that you submit your child care application as soon as possible.
 Your application can be backdated a maximum of seven days from the date it is received at the Child Care Resource and Referral agency.

 As the parent or guardian, you are responsible for paying for any child care provided before the start date listed on your approval letter.
 Your approval letter will list the first and last date that you are eligible for assistance.
 Usually, you will be approved for 3 or 6 months at a time.

-Unless you are otherwise notified, your provider's final payment will be for the last month of the approval period.
-If you are in your last month of approval and have not, received your Redetermination form, please contact us at the number listed on the back of this guide to prevent your case from being canceled.
+Unless you are otherwise notified, your provider's final payment will be for the last month of the eligibility period.
+If you are in your last month of eligibility and have not received your Redetermination form, please contact us at the number listed on the back of this guide to prevent your case from being canceled.